danielraygarza/Point-Of-Sale-Database/README.md

      You now have PHP installed:
      On your PHP files in VS Code, you should see a blue icon in the top right corner.
      This button will launch a local server and open your web app locally.
-     Any changed you make can be seen before pushing to the GitHub repository.
+     Any changes you make can be seen before pushing to the GitHub repository.

  To run a PHP Web App locally through VS Code on Windows, refer to this video: